Bangladesh: What does Sheikh Hasina's ouster mean for India? – DW – 08/08/2024

 Engaging other actors in Bangladesh

-New Delhi has long been concerned about human trafficking, infiltration and terrorist activities along the frontier, particularly as Bangladesh shares the border with the Indian states of West Bengal, Assam, Meghalaya, Tripura, and Mizoram, which are vulnerable to violent insurgencies.
+New Delhi has long been concerned about human trafficking, infiltration and terrorist activities along the frontier, particularly as Bangladesh borders the Indian states of West Bengal, Assam, Meghalaya, Tripura, and Mizoram, which are prone to violent insurgencies.

-New Delhi could count on Hasina's administration to ensure these security risks were kept in check.
+New Delhi was able to rely on Hasina's administration to ensure these security risks were kept in check.

-But with a new government in Dhaka now, India will need to look beyond the Awami League and engage with other major political actors in Bangladesh, say experts.
+But with a new government in Dhaka, India will need to look beyond the Awami League and engage with other major political actors in Bangladesh, say experts.

-"India will have to shed its unidirectional foreign policy in Bangladesh and adapt to the new ground realities," she said, adding: "Over time, it will have to start engaging with multiple prospective partners."
+"India will have to shed its unidirectional foreign policy in Bangladesh and adapt to the new ground realities," she said.
+"Over time, it will have to start engaging with multiple prospective partners," she added.

-She also urged continuing the close bilateral military partnership.
+She also insisted that the close bilateral military partnership be perpetuated.
 "Since the Indian and Bangladesh militaries have a close strategic relationship, opening a communication channel on security and border management could be useful."

 Edited by: Srinivas Mazumdaru